macaroni-os/macaroni-site/site/content/docs/networking.md

 */etc/NetworkManager/* and could be a good idea to do a backup of this directory when there are a lot of profiles configured.

+The Gnome and XFCE DE have their configuration interface that permits configuring the Network Manager service.

+The upstream documentation is available over their [site](https://networkmanager.dev/docs/).

 #### nmcli

 The `nmcli` tool is parte of the `network-manager` package and could be used